 Prerequisites for activating tokens

-Before activating token authentication, confirm that you have performed the following tasks:
+Before activating token authentication in Splunk Enterprise, confirm that you have performed the following tasks:

 - Enable Transport Layer Security (TLS)/SSL on your Splunk platform instance.
 See About securing Splunk Enterprise with SSL for details.